Gjzayas/revolutionary_bank/README.md

 SceneBuilder: Used for designing the responsive .fxml layouts.

-CSS: Custom styling for the "Version 2.0" brand identity.
+CSS: Custom styling for brand identity.

 Getting Started